Electric In Screed Heating

-Being highly efficient, in screed electric heating costs won’t break the bank, in fact they’ll save you money compared to many heating systems.
+Being highly efficient, in screed electric heating costs won’t break the bank; in fact, they’ll save you money compared to many heating systems.

 Installation In Screed

 Electric in screed underfloor heating consists of heating cables that fixed to the floor structure with a light steel mesh or fixing strips.
-The cables are embedded in a sand and cement bed that when heated, warm the floor covering.
+The cables are embedded in a sand and cement bed that when heated, warming the floor covering.
 In screed heating is considered a direct acting system, although it does offer some heat storage.